LeiShi1313/downloader-exporter/README.md

 Use `localhost:3000` and `admin`/`admin` to access the dashboard.

-First you will need to add a data source, select `Prometheus` with URL `prometheus:9090`, Then go and add a new dashboard with ID `15006`, the dashboard should look like
+First you will need to add a data source, select `Prometheus` with URL `prometheus:9090`, Then go and add a new dashboard with ID `15006` (use `22677` for English version), the dashboard should look like

 ![](./grafana/screenshot.jpg)